arifurrahmansajid/Responsive-Flower-Shop/README.md

 ## Project goal

-* To build a Responsive landing page with HTML and CSS for a flower shop for Assignment: 01.
+* To build a Responsive landing page with HTML and CSS for a flower shop

 ## Project Description